johnnye/escape-flavoured-virtual-elevation-recipe/README.md

 - `--cda-bounds`: Bounds for CdA optimization as min,max (default: "0.1,0.5")
 - `--crr-bounds`: Bounds for Crr optimization as min,max (default: "0.001,0.01")
 - `--optimize-elevation-gain`: Optimize for a specific elevation gain (in meters).
 For individual lap analysis, this is the target gain per lap.
 For combined lap analysis (--selected-laps), this is the target total gain across all selected laps.
+- `--interactive`: Enable interactive mode for data trimming and parameter fine-tuning

 ### Examples